CardioLife TEC-5600 series defibrillators from NIHON KOHDEN

 Heartstream ForeRunner

 Biphasic defibrillation waveform was becoming the new preference as it allowed for a smaller and lighter defibrillator design; more importantly it uses less current and this means less damage defibrillation will do to the heart and skin.
-The deal with Heartstream was how then defibrillator market leader HP acquired the biphasic technology and this also expanded the line of external defibrillators to include lay responders users.
+The deal with Heartstream was how the then defibrillator market leader HP acquired biphasic technology, since to develop one would take time and speed to market was a top priority.

 On the other hand, there was zero interest in the monophasic TEC-2200 series defibrillators offered by Nihon Kohden for ex-Japan market and the products had to be withdrawn from exporting.

 Unlike the monophasic pulse, biphasic waveform comes in various forms; each type of shape is proprietary and cannot be copied freely.
 This means the energy envelopes of manufacturers in the market are all different.
 For some waveform, the manufacturers only recommend a maximum of 200 joules while another can recommend energy as high as 360 joules.
-Since there is practically no limits to the type of biphasic defibrillation waveform shape a manufacturer could come up with, all manufacturers must justify the use of their proprietary output waveform in some reasonable ways, preferably in accordance with US FDA guide for safety and effectiveness, which calls for clinical research validations.
+All manufacturers must therefore justify the use of their proprietary output waveform in some reasonable ways, preferably in accordance with US FDA guide for safety and effectiveness, which calls for clinical research validations or the manufacturers should at least cite published clinical papers which had been properly subjected to peer review.

-After more than four years, NIHON KOHDEN remained unable to offer biphasic defibrillators and the company had no idea of how to make it happen except to look for a suitable partner with biphasic technology for the Japanese domestic market when the demand for biphasic AEDs emerged.
+When the demand for biphasic AEDs eventually emerged in the Japanese domestic market, the company had to rely on finding a suitable partner with biphasic technology for co-operation.
 A strategic OEM distribution agreement was announced in January 2002 that Nihon Kohden would market Cardiac Science's line of AEDs under Nihon Kohden's trade name.
 This arrangement was a big success and many AED-9200 and AED-9231 were sold in Japan as reflected in annual reports and presentations.

 NIHON KOHDEN CardioLife AED-9200 and AED-9231 were highlighted to have very good sales in FY2006 financial results presentation

-The Cardiac Science STAR biphasic waveform (white paper) was validated by researchers at Cleveland Clinic and Cedars-Sinai Medical Center in accordance with US FDA guides for Safety and Effectiveness
+The Cardiac Science STAR biphasic waveform (see white paper) was validated by researchers at Cleveland Clinic and Cedars-Sinai Medical Center in accordance with US FDA guides for Safety and Effectiveness

-Instead of licensing the design from Cardiac Science, a few engineers in NIHON KOHDEN quietly started to experiment with biphasic defibrillation on pigs and very quickly came up with the proprietary Acti-Biphasic defibrillation shock.
-It was done internally, with minimal clinical collaboration, the company thus had great difficulty securing the necessary clinical support to advance the number of investigated cases for proper clinical validation.
+Instead of licensing the proprietary biphasic defibrillation design from Cardiac Science, we were surprised a few engineers in NIHON KOHDEN could just by experimenting biphasic circuitry on pigs easily concluded a workable, proprietary Acti-Biphasic shock circuitry.
+It was done internally, with minimal clinical supervision and collaboration, the company thus had great difficulty securing the necessary clinical support to advance the number of investigated cases for proper clinical validation.
 To date, there is not a single clinical paper published on Acti-Biphasic defibrillation.

 The Absence of Internal Safeguards

-Japan Regulatory Authority three long years to grant approval for the TEC-7700 series to be allowed for sales in Japan
+Japanese Regulatory Authority took three long years to grant approval for the TEC-7700 series defibrillators to be allowed for sales in Japan

-This implied the application was turned down several times and serious doubts by the Regulatory Authority to grant its use.
-What prompted the decision to clear it after three years' wait is something we should know.
+This meant the application was turned down several times and serious doubts by the Regulatory Authority to grant its use.
+What prompted the decision to clear it after three years' wait is something we should know, is the manufacturer willing to share the fact?
 By the time of receiving approval to sell in Japan, many CardioLife TEC-7700 series defibrillators were already exported.

 NIHON KOHDEN was only able to announce the launch of TEC-7700 series defibrillators for sales in Japan market on December 1st, 2005.

-To reiterate, CardioLife TEC-5500 defibrillators was the series later found to have Acti-Biphasic waveform flipped vertically upside down from that of the TEC-7700 series and it was happening right before Japan MHLW granted approval for the TEC-7700 series, without showing any clinical studies done to support its use.
+This was happening right before Japan MHLW granted approval for the TEC-7700 series, and without showing any clinical evidence to support its use!

 The Timeline

-Export version of TEC-5500 series, TEC-5600 series and TEC-8300 series were all found to have their waveform inverted, but submission documents to foreign regulatory authorities were all based on the TEC-7700 series.
+However, the export models of the TEC-5500 series, TEC-5600 series and TEC-8300 series defibrillators were all found by us to have their discharged waveform inverted, but submission documents to foreign regulatory authorities were all based on the TEC-7700 series.
 Are the regulatory approvals valid?

-A prestigious University Hospital in Taiwan was the first to find the polarity of TEC-5500K output waveform inverted from what was declared on the operator and service manuals
+A top prestigious University Hospital in Taiwan was the first to find the polarity of TEC-5500K discharge waveform inverted from what was declared in the operator and service manuals

-In the image below, we were greatly puzzled to learn of an adverse report from a competent Biomedical Engineering Team in National Taiwan University Hospital (Taipei City) that the polarity of measured waveform from two tested CardioLife TEC-5500K series defibrillators were inverted (i.e. opposite in polarity) from what the manuals had described.
+In the next image below, we were greatly confused to learn of an adverse report from a competent Biomedical Engineering Team in National Taiwan University Hospital (Taipei City) that the polarity of measured waveform discharged by two tested CardioLife TEC-5500K series defibrillators were inverted (i.e. opposite in polarity) from what the manuals had described.

 The tests were a result of investigation after a serious performance failure incident that raised doubts about its efficacy.
 The investigation brought up many unanswered questions and only the IEC60601-2-2:2002 electrical safety compliance was put to rest.
 We should be clear the issue was not about safety, but effectiveness of defibrillation.